-It probably comes as no surprise that I’m absolutely obsessed with palaces and castles.
-There’s just something about the grandeur and the history of these places that just seems to always capture my imagination.
+It probably comes as no surprise that I’m absolutely obsessed with palaces and castles (especially in Germany).
+There’s just something about the grandeur and the history of these places that just seem to always capture my imagination.

 Palaces and castles across the world have been home to notable people in history and have no shortage of amazing (and sometimes scandalous) stories that took place in their very walls – and I’m a sucker for all that historical ‘gossip’! 😆